What is ARPU? Calculate & Optimize Average Revenue Per User

 Figure out your foot in the door for your naturally-low ARPU customers in the SMB market.
 Then cross-sell and up-sell customers as they grow and need more value from your product.
 This allows you to acquire customers at a price point that works for them in their early stages, and grow their ARPU over time as their needs increase and your business matures.

-Average Revenue Per User (ARPU) FAQs
+Average revenue per user (ARPU) FAQs

 What is the ARPU formula?